Daniboy370/Masters-Project/README.md

 # Description &nbsp; &nbsp; @ [<img src=https://upload.wikimedia.org/wikipedia/commons/thumb/a/a8/ArXiv_web.svg/250px-ArXiv_web.svg.png width=60/>](https://arxiv.org/abs/2008.07397)

 My master's work in Aeronautical Engineering in the Technion university under supervisory of Prof. Barry Greenberg.
-In a nutshell, based on Navier-Stokes equations, I derive an analytical development of a combustion model that oftentimes can be seen in jet engines.
-Although being analytically expressed, it was (sadly) found to be non differentiable and thus classic optimization techniques cannot be applied.
+In a nutshell, based on Navier-Stokes equations, I derive an analytical development of a combustion model that oftentimes can express the ignition of an injected fuel.
+Although being analytically expressed, it was practically found as non differentiable and thus, classic optimization techniques could not be applied.
 Therefore two optimization approaches were examined as a workaround :

 ### Data driven - Falied ☹️ :

-* Artificial Neural Network - using the analytic model as a generative model  P(X, Y)  where the ANN minimizes the cost.
+* Artificial Neural Network - using the analytic development as a generative model  P(X, Y)  where the ANN minimizes a taylored weighted cost.

-* Reinforcement Learning - an agent is "navigating" on the manifold of combinations in the *k+1* space, in sought of the global optimum.
+* Reinforcement Learning - an agent is "navigating" (in response to rewards) on the input combinations manifold in the *k+1* space, in sought of global optimum.

-### Succeded :
+### Rule based - Succeded 🥳 :

-Genetic Algorithm - somewhat resembles the RL but significantly practical and more powerfull as it samples *heuristically* simultaneously hundreds of combination each iteration and thus avoid local optima.
+* Genetic Algorithm - somewhat resembles the RL but significantly practical and more powerfull as it samples **heuristically** hundreds of simultaneous combinations and thus avoid local optima.
+Below, an image full of testosterone that has nothing to do with my research :

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <img src='https://github.com/Daniboy370/Masters-Project/blob/master/Misc/Images/Shock_diamond.jpg?raw=true' width=550/>